 However, the website should not look like a basic template either.
 So using a 24 grid system, we created a modern yet non-symmetrical layout to make the design more unique.
 The aim was to convey that despite being an art museum, the Louisiana is full of life.
 So we added interactive elements which activate when a user hovers over them in addition to using video clips to illustrate the museum experience.

-Bringing Louisiana to life
+Bringing the Louisiana museum to life

 By understanding the user’s pain points, we transformed the Louisiana Museum’s website into a timeless and contemporary mobile-friendly platform which does not compete with the art but instead allows it to shine and entices the user.
 By using a similar colour palette and typography as the museum itself, our local team translated the museum’s DNA in a digital manner and brought the art to life.